November 6, 2025

 Photo: Oleg Zoloto.

-The founders of the museum were inspired by the shadow art movement.
-The museum hosts the exhibition 'Petersburg of Shadows', showcasing contemporary art objects in the shadow art style.
-Here you can see the mysterious shadows of multifaceted Petersburg, Peter I, a gryphon, Pushkin, Gogol and others.
-The ticket price includes: a guided tour, tea/coffee, the opportunity to create a piece yourself, an interactive zone and access to a secret room.
+The museum's founders were inspired by shadow art.
+The "Petersburg of Shadows" exhibition features contemporary art objects in the shadow art style.
+Here you can see mysterious shadows of multifaceted Petersburg, Peter I, a griffin, Pushkin, Gogol and others.
+The ticket price includes: a tour, tea/coffee, the opportunity to create your own work, an interactive zone and a visit to the secret room.

 Museum of Sound

-The St. Petersburg Museum of Sound is a unique place for the study and promotion of contemporary experimental music, sound art, custom musical instruments and sound production technologies.
+The Saint Petersburg Museum of Sound is a unique place studying and promoting contemporary experimental music, sound art, author-built musical instruments and sound extraction technologies.
 The museum hosts concerts, lectures, exhibitions, master classes and creative meetings.
-In addition, it runs a School of Improvisational Music.
-The museum's exhibitions include custom instruments, graphic scores, multichannel soundscapes and a sound map of St. Petersburg.
+In addition, an Improvisational Music School operates under it.
+The museum's expositions include author-made instruments, graphic scores, multi-channel soundscapes and a sound map of Saint Petersburg.

 Museum of Soviet Arcade Machines

-The museum features famous machines from the Soviet entertainment industry, such as 'Sea Battle', 'Safari', 'Sniper', 'Magistral' and others.
-To operate them you need to use 15-kopeck coins included with the admission ticket.
-The museum has rocker machines for the youngest visitors.
-A tour is held every hour during which you can learn many interesting facts about the Soviet Union.
-You can also refresh yourself with soda water with syrup, call a friend from a phone booth and take a photo in an analog photo booth.
+The museum displays famous arcade machines of the Soviet entertainment industry such as "Sea Battle", "Safari", "Sniper", "Magistral" and others.
+To start them you need 15-kopeck coins included with the ticket.
+The museum has ride-on machines for the youngest visitors.
+Once an hour a tour is held during which you can learn many interesting facts about the Soviet Union.
+You can also refresh yourself with syrup soda, call a friend from a phone booth and take a photo in an analog photo booth.

 State Museum of Urban Sculpture